Kenchan3202/PantryPal/README.md

   python populate_db.py

 ### Running Application
-There are two ways to run the application
+There are two ways to run the application:

 #### Method 1: Run Locally